-- a) It is the responsibility of the competitor to release his car after a pit stop only when it is safe to do so. - b) If a car is deemed to have been released in an unsafe condition during any practice session, the stewards may drop the driver such number of grid positions as they consider appropriate. - c) If a car is deemed to have been released in an unsafe condition during a race, a penalty under Article 15.3 will be imposed on the driver concerned. - d) An additional penalty will be imposed on any driver who, in the opinion of the stewards, continues to drive a car knowing it to have been released in an unsafe condition.

-In all of the above cases, a car will be deemed to have been released when it has been driven out of its designated pit box following its pit stop.

-- 22.12 Starting an engine with an external device will be considered working on the car, consequently this is not permitted in the fast lane of the pits unless instructed to do so by Officials. - 22.13 Under exceptional circumstances the Race Director may ask for the pit entry to be closed during the race for safety reasons.
+- a) It is the responsibility of the competitor to release his car after a pit stop only when it is safe to do so. - b) If a car is deemed to have been released in an unsafe condition during any practice session, the stewards may drop the driver such number of grid positions as they consider appropriate. - c) If a car is deemed to have been released in an unsafe condition during a race, a penalty under Article 15.3 will be imposed on the driver concerned. - d) An additional penalty will be imposed on any driver who, in the opinion of the stewards, continues to drive a car knowing it to have been released in an unsafe condition. - 22.12 In all of the above cases, a car will be deemed to have been released when it has been driven out of its designated pit box following its pit stop.
+Under exceptional circumstances the Race Director may ask for the pit entry to be closed during the race for safety reasons.
 At such times drivers may only enter the pit lane in order for essential and entirely evident repairs to be carried out to the car.